krasimir/blog-posts/2017/Stent/post.md

 ## The idea

 In medicine, a stent is a metal or plastic tube inserted into the lumen of an anatomic vessel or duct to keep the passageway open[*](https://en.wikipedia.org/wiki/Stent).
 Or in other words it is a tool that restores blood flow through narrow or blocked arteries.
 I've made the parallel with an application that I worked on.
-The application state there had many dependencies so I was basically stuck into a logical loop and that little library helped me solve the problem.
+The application's state there had many dependencies so I was basically stuck into a logical loop and that little library helped me solve the problem.
 It kinda freed my mind and made me define clear states and simple transitions.
-At the same time Stent is following some of the core ideas of Redux and I felt comfortable working with it.
-The concepts which I _stolen_ from there:
+At the same time Stent is not a lot different then Redux because:

 * There are still **actions** that drive the application.
 Firing an action means transitioning the machine from one state to another.
 * The transitions are defined similarly to Redux's **reducers**.
 They accept current state and action and return the new state.